DesignSafe-CI/api-user-guide/docs/share_import.md

 tagline:
 ---

-The Agave CLI makes it possible to share data with other users on the SD2E tenant, and import data from the web.
+The Agave CLI makes it possible to share data with other users on the Designsafe tenant, and import data from the web.
 Use your best judgement in deciding whether to copy shared data or link against shared data with the understanding that storage space is limited.